 X is the total of all rates (general and targeted) charged by the Council to residential properties;

-Y is the total amount of user charges or levies applicable to residential properties (for example, charge relating to metered water, infrastructure contributions, refuse collection, fire protection etc.); and
+Y is the total amount of user charges or levies applicable to residential properties (for example, charges relating to metered water, infrastructure contributions, refuse collection, fire protection etc).
+This excludes Council charges that are not part of the rates demand (for example retail sales of Council rubbish bags).

 Z is the number of residential properties (however defined by the Council) within the Council's district or city.
 Councils were asked to use the closest definition (such as urban) should they have no classification for residential properties.

 While we think this approach is useful and fair, the average residential rates figure should be a guide only.
-It does not, for example, factor in councils’ reliance on commercial rates.
-It also puts unitary authorities at a disadvantage.
-Unitary authorities (Auckland Council, Nelson City Council, Gisborne, Tasman, and Marlborough District Councils and the Chatham Islands Council) perform the functions of a regional council and can, therefore, be expected to have higher rates than other territorial authorities.
+Unitary authorities (Auckland Council, Nelson City Council, Gisborne, Tasman, and Marlborough District Councils and the Chatham Islands Council) can be expected to have higher rates than other territorial authorities because they perform and pay for the functions of a regional council.